Friday, November 01, 2024

 At thirty, I had three.
 And at forty, four.

 But now I am closing in on fifty.
-I have a fifth beachball now, and I cannot hold them all done.
-They are squiring out every which way.
-I'm trying to so hard.
+I have a fifth beachball now, and I cannot hold them all down.
+They are squirting out every which way.
+I'm trying to hold them down so hard.
 But it's just not possible.
 They are coming out somewhere, somehow.

 Maybe they come out in drugs.
 Or alcohol.
 Or pornography.
 Or promiscuous behavior.
 Or anger.
 Or lack of sleep.
 Or obsession.
 Or in my case: depression and anxiety and some anger too.